Abhijeeth Bhattacharjee and Pt. Prodyut Mukherjee Visited Autism Ashram in Hyderabad - www.lokmattimes.com

 Abhijeeth Bhattacharjee and Pt.
 Prodyut Mukherjee Visited Autism Ashram in Hyderabad

-PNN New Delhi [India], December 2: Abhijeeth Bhattacharjee, Chairman Sangitanjaly Foundation and Ace Social Worker and Pt.Prodyut Mukherjee, Grammy ...
+New Delhi [India], December 02: Abhijeeth Bhattacharjee, Chairman Sangitanjaly Foundation and Ace Social Worker and Pt.Prodyut Mukherjee, Grammy Jury ...

 “Music therapy is a game-changer for autistic children,” said Abhijeeth Bhattacharjee, Chairman of Sangitanjaly Foundation, a Hyderabad-based organization dedicated to promoting music therapy for autistic children.
 “Our experience has shown that music therapy can help these children overcome their sensory and emotional challenges, leading to improved behaviour, academic performance, and overall well-being.”